kmaterna/geodesy_modeling/README.md

-# Geodesy_modeling
+# geodesy_modeling

-This code toolbox will prepare various geodetic data formats for modeling and perform inversions.
+This toolbox will prepare various geodetic data formats for modeling and perform inversions.
 It will produce comparison metrics and outputs to the inversions.
+Not currently prepared for general sharing and usage.